 Your GP provides an open referral for private treatment.
-(For muscle, bone or joint pain, see the 'Working Body' explanation on page 12; for skin concerns, see the 'Skin Concerns' explanation on page 12; or for mental health conditions, see the 'Stronger Minds' explanation on page 12.)
+(For muscle, bone or joint pain, see the 'Working Body' explanation on page 11; for skin, breast or prostate concerns, see the 'Self-referral service' explanation on page 11; or for mental health conditions, see the 'Stronger Minds' explanation on page 11.)